This page is dedicated to the Latching-on method that works for you.

 - Make sure that your baby's body and neck are supported.

 - Your baby's lower jaw needs space to move.
 Chin movement is essential for good milk transfer.
-Try to avoid restricting movement of the lower jaw.
+Try to avoid restricting the movement of the lower jaw.

 - Your baby needs a big mouthful of the breast.
 Dr. Jack Newman puts it beautifully: " It's called breastfeeding, not nipple-feeding."